-A Master of Science in Nutrition is a specialized degree program designed to equip students with the knowledge and skills to assess individual and group nutritional requirements, create dietary (nutrition) plans, and undertake scholarly research.
+A Master of Science in Nutrition is a specialized degree program designed to equip students with the knowledge and skills to assess individual and group nutritional requirements, create nutritious meal plans, and undertake scholarly research.
 It combines the principles of nutrition science with practical application methods that can be used in medical settings, community environments, private practice for individual or group education & counseling.
 It provides valuable insight into how nutrition impacts the public health of communities and supports or develops policy towards disease prevention and health promotion.

 A master’s in nutrition provides graduates with the tools necessary for a meaningful career assessing the health and well-being of individuals and creating a positive healthy community.
 Graduates gain the necessary knowledge and skills to advise clients/patients towards a healthier lifestyle including food choices and physical activity.
 Research studies can also advance the understanding of how nutrition affects health conditions such as diabetes or heart conditions.

-Is Nutrition the Career for You?
+Is Nutrition The Career For Me?

 Are you looking to turn your passion for nutrition into a career?
 Becoming a registered dietitian nutritionist (RDN) is a practical career choice for those passionate about health, wellness, and helping others.
 Nutrition is an interesting field of science exploring how the body processes food and utilizes it for energy.
 People in this profession work to promote healthy eating habits, develop meal plans and advise their clients on nutritional needs.
 A nutrition professional usually works one-on-one with clients/patients or with groups to provide educational guidance about balanced diets (meals), food groups, vitamins, minerals, and other topics.
 It can be gratifying to help people lead healthier lives through proper nutrition.
 Depending on your level of education and experience, a career in nutrition could mean working in various settings, including hospitals, long-term care, memory care, assisted living or skilled nursing homes, schools, food service, community, government agencies, gyms, or private practice.